<<< Start >>>

 Your mind goes blank.

-Even if you had a great interview and feel confident that you understand the role, don’t miss this opportunity to make yourself more memorable by asking thoughtful questions.
+Even if you had a great interview and feel confident that you understand the role, don’t miss this opportunity to make yourself more memorable and set yourself up for success by asking thoughtful questions.

-Be future-forward.
-Ask a question that shows you’re thinking about the future.
-Questions like, “How do you see this role growing in the future?” or “Where do you see this department in five years?” shows that you’re thinking long-term and are interested in what comes next for the role.
+- Be future-forward.
+Ask questions like, “How do you see this role growing in the future?” or “Where do you see this team/business in five years?” to show that you’re thinking long-term and are interested in what comes next for the role.

-Focus on culture.
-The reality is that you probably spend more time with your coworkers than with your family.
+- Focus on culture.
+The reality is that there are some days when you may spend more time with your coworkers than with your family.
 Find out what daily life is like in the office.
 Ask the interviewer about their favorite and least favorite aspects of the company’s culture.
-Asking about something that’s important to you, such as, “Does the company participate in and encourage community service activities?” will tell you whether the company’s priorities align with yours.
+Ask about things that are important to you, such as community service opportunities, flexible work schedules or office safety, to see if the company’s priorities align with yours.

-With a little preparation and thoughtful closing questions, you’ll be ready for the next phase: the offer.
+With a little preparation and thoughtful closing questions, you’ll be ready for the next phase.
 Here are a few other ways you can brush up on your interview skills.